Students Briana Bricher and Kolton Orcutt alongwith CGCC

 Lujan was referring not only to the many individuals and companies essential to the building’s design and construction but to the surrounding community’s backing of the construction of the building through their approval of the 2004 bond measure, which covers $28.6 million of the projected $30.8 million budget.

-The new 74,859-square-foot facility is among only a few in the nation to blend athletics with enrollment and student services, contributing to the success of every student attending the campus.
+The new 74,859-square-foot facility is among only a few in the nation to blend athletics and academics with enrollment and student services, contributing to the success of every student attending the campus.

 On the athletic side, the space will house the athletic offices, a gym with spectator seating, locker rooms, study rooms, storage facilities and a fitness center.
 Currently, student athletes of the nine sports programs at CGCC must travel 11 miles to the Williams campus to use the gym.